Calvin-L/ezpsl/README.md

 Procedures may be listed in any order.

+Each procedure may have zero or more annotations.
+Annotations may be listed in any order.

-The `@entry` flag indicates that a procedure is an "entry point", where threads may start execution.
+ - The `@entry` annotation indicates that a procedure is an "entry point", where threads may start execution.
 There must be one or more `@entry` procedures.
+ - The `@can_restart` annotation indicates that a process can crash and restart at any `yield` or `await` point, or after terminating.
+This annotation has no effect unless the procedure is also marked with `@entry`.

 Expressions: a subset of TLA+ including integers and records.
 Additionally, the special constant `self` refers to the current thread ID.
 EzPSL also has a